Cadiac/sanuli/README.md

 ## Generating word list

-A `word-list.txt` file in the root of this project containing uppercase 5 letter words is required.
+A `word-list.txt` file in the root of this project containing all uppercase 5 and 6 letter words is required.

-To obtain one, the [Kotus](https://kaino.kotus.fi/sanat/nykysuomi/) word list can be used, licensed under "[Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/deed.fi)".
+To obtain one, a word list like the "nykysuomen sanalista" by [Kotus](https://kaino.kotus.fi/sanat/nykysuomi/), licensed with [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/deed.fi), can be used as a baseline.

 A parser for parsing `kotus-sanalista_v1.xml` file from [Kotus](https://kaino.kotus.fi/sanat/nykysuomi/) is included: